-I know that the Bible tells believers to seek for eternal rewards rather than earthly riches.
-But I also know Psalm 128 (among other passages) tells us that God blesses us in the here and now.
-Can a believer desire both simultaneously?
+I know that the Bible tells believers to seek for eternal rewards rather than earthly riches, but Psalm 128 (among other passages) tells us that God blesses us in the here and now.
+Is it wrong for a believer to desire both earthly and eternal blessings?

-Jesus concludes that a person cannot serve two masters, God and wealth.
-Instead, He instructs us to seek God’s kingdom and His righteousness first so that the rest may come in due time:
+In Matthew 6 Jesus says that a person cannot serve two masters, God and wealth.
+Serving one means forsaking the other.
+Instead, So Jesus instructs us to seek God’s kingdom and His righteousness knowing the rest will be given to us in due time:

 Considering this teaching, we then return to Psalm 128 to understand that the psalmist is describing a person who is not worried about what he will eat or drink or wear.
 Such a person trusts that the Lord will take care of such things.
 As such, he will be happy “when you shall eat of the fruit of your hands” (Psalm 128:2).
 Furthermore, with respect to his wife and children, it appears that they, too, are believers, as the text says, “How blessed is everyone who fears the LORD.”